U.S. Route 1 in Florida: St. Johns County

 US 1 enters St. Johns County at the northern end of Pellicer Creek and quickly intersects with CR 204 just south of the I-95 interchange.
-At the I-95 interchange, US 1 stays east of the Interstate and heads into an undeveloped area.
+At the I-95 interchange, US 1 stays east of the Interstate and heads into an undeveloped area, which includes the Matanzas State Forest.
 At SR 206, the road is slightly more developed, as US 1 heads toward St. Augustine Shores, followed by St. Augustine South at the crossing of Moultrie Creek.
 It then enters St. Augustine, first intersecting with SR 312, followed by SR 207, where US 1 is now known as Ponce De Leon Boulevard.
 Heading north, it intersects US 1 Business (US 1 Bus.), known locally as King Street, and a tourist route through old St. Augustine.
 Just north of the intersection, it crosses the San Sebastian River and then straddles on the eastern riverbed.
 At the northern end of St. Augustine, it intersects SR 16, followed by US 1 Bus. five blocks later.
 After leaving St. Augustine, it passes by the western end of Northeast Florida Regional Airport and cuts through wetlands to Durbin.
 At the northernmost intersection with CR 210 at Race Track Road, US 1 crosses the Duval County line and enters Jacksonville.